the primitive

 Choose two passwords.

-Write what you want an attacker to see.
-A low-balance wallet.
-Old notes. deny.sh computes a second control file that makes the same ciphertext open to the decoy instead.
-You keep the real control file hidden.
-The decoy goes somewhere plausible.
+Write your own (a low-balance wallet, old notes, anything plausible) or let the realism engine generate one. deny.sh computes a second control file that opens the same ciphertext to the decoy.
+You hide the real one.
+The decoy goes somewhere findable.

 Both truths coexist.

 The encrypted file never changes.
-If the bytes leak, what an attacker tries first is the decoy control file you placed somewhere plausible.
-They decrypt, they see your decoy, they walk away.
+If the bytes leak, the first control file an attacker finds is the decoy.
+They decrypt, they see something plausible, they walk away.
 No hidden partition.
-No metadata.
-No tell.
+No second header.
+The mechanical tells (file size, decoy checksums) are closed by construction.

 Decoys you couldn't write yourself.